seandillon92/SculptPaint-Unity/README.md

 ## Features
 ### **Painting**
 ![Paint](Docs/Stamp.png)
-Paint textures on your models, using world space coordinates.
-Stamp decals that take the surface shape into account.
+Paint your model.
+Apply decals that take the surface shape into account.

 ### **Sculpting**
 ![Sculpt](Docs/Sculpt.png)
-Change the geometry of your model, using world space coordinates.
-Everything is done on the GPU without any copies.
-Apply a brush on the model to change position of vertices towards a direction in local, world or tagent space.
+Modify the vertices of your model.
+Apply a brush to push push positions towards a direction in local, world or tagent space.

 ### **Material Blending**
 Blend any type of material without writting new shaders for blending.